ErikDorstel/tasView/README.md

 * command name (like status or timezone ...)
 * command payload (optional)

-The additional command "set" sets the subscribe topic to the topic filter and thus restricts the display of the logging.
+A click on the last field of a tasmota device sets the filter topic to the topic of the device.
+The additional command "set" sets the subscribe topic to the topic filter and thus restricts the display of logging to the specified topic.
 The topic filter "*" sets the subscribe topic to "#".
 #### tasView installation
 To install tasView on an unix based web server e.g. apache, copy install.sh to a web server folder and follow the steps below.
 * chmod 744 install.sh